AXINLETTER/FTTG/README.md

 # FTTG
-This file is used to create image pairs based on the relationship defined in FFTG.
+This file is used to create image pairs based on the relationship defined in FTTG.